 top of page

-As a dynamic speaker and proud college and career readiness advocate, Johana and Educate to Liberate Academy specialize in helping first-generation, low-income Black students navigate higher education and unlock life-changing opportunities.
+Educate to Liberate Academy specializes in helping first-generation, low-income students navigate higher education and unlock life-changing opportunities.
 We partner with schools, nonprofits, and churches to deliver engaging and informative workshops that empower students to take control of their academic and professional journeys.

 Workshops For College Students